 Her work explores the female form, femininity and the meditative process of art making itself.
 Her ink illustrations possess a graphic element, created through her use of pattern and form.
 When creating her illustrations, Jules uses India ink pens and works intuitively to create repetitive configurations in the design of her work.
 Her mainly monochromatic works allow the emphasis to be placed on visual structure and the precision involved in their creation.

 Jules most recent work consists of shoe art, in which she creates ink drawings on white leather shoes.
 This new series has allowed her to expand her artwork to a new sculptural surface.
-When Jules takes shoe commissions she collaborates with the wearer to make each pair a unique reflection of them.
-Similar to a tattoo sleeve, this form of wearable art is both a meaningful and unique.
+When Jules takes shoe commissions, she collaborates with the wearer to make each pair a unique reflection of the individual.
+Similar to a tattoo sleeve, this form of wearable art is both meaningful and unique.